2raj2raj/bitcoin-educational-content/courses/sid202/en.md

 ### Blinding Keys

-What the first two vout sections show are "blinded ranges” of the value amounts and the commitment data that acts as proof of the actual amount and type of asset transacted.
+What the first two VOUT sections show are "blinded ranges” of the value amounts and the commitment data, which acts as proof of the actual amount and type of asset transacted.

 Even if we were to import e2's private key into e1's wallet, it would still not be able to see the amounts and type of asset transacted because it still has no knowledge of the blinding key used by e2.
 We'll prove this by importing the private key used by e2's wallet into e1's.
 First, we need to export the key from e2